Recycling in Copenhagen

 Examples of recyclable cardboard:

-- Paper towel rolls
+- Paper towel rolls and toilet paper rolls

 - Packaging boxes of toothpaste, washing power, dishwasher tablets, energy saving lamps, batteries, etc